steffenmauch/SI5338-VHDL/README.md

 matlab parser a customized on.
 Make sure that the coe file is correctly specified with CoreGen.

+ATTENTION:
+Usually Xilinx ISE uses full path when specifying coe files but when in the ipcore_dir/mem_si5338.xco I modified it to be relative.
+CSET coe_file=..\si5338_coe.coe
+When editing the CoreGen file the path is absolute afterwords and when the COE is not existing a pesudo CoreGen file is used instead and whenever opening the CoreGen file again, the default settings are set instead of the previous chosen one.

 Unless otherwise stated, the software on is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the